piotrmurach/tty-reader/README.md

 reader.read_line(echo: false)
 ```

-You can also provide a line prefix displayed before input by passing it as a first aargument:
+You can also provide a line prefix displayed before input by passing it as a first argument:

 ```ruby
 reader.read_line(">> ")